samjaninf/OFN-User-Guide---Master/customer-faqs.md

 %accordion%What are the payment options?%accordion%

-All online shops on the OFN are independently operated and have different payment methods available.
+All online shops on the Harvest To Order are independently operated and have different payment methods available.
 Visit a shop to see what options are offered.
 Most shops with use a mixture of credit card, paypal, Pin Payments, banks transfer or cash.

 %/accordion%